FDA OKs another Pfizer, Moderna COVID booster for 50 and up

 U.S. regulators are allowing people 50 and older to get another booster dose of the Pfizer or Moderna COVID-19 vaccine

-The Food and Drug Administration's decision opens a fourth dose of the Pfizer or Moderna vaccines to those people at least four months after their previous booster.
+The Food and Drug Administration's decision opens a fourth dose of the Pfizer or Moderna vaccines to that age group at least four months after their previous booster.

 Until now, the FDA had cleared fourth doses only for people 12 and older who have severely weakened immune systems.
 The agency said this especially fragile group also can get an additional booster, a fifth shot.